deev/tahoe-lafs/docs/specifications/leasedb.rst

 Design constraints
 ------------------

-A backend share is represented as a collection of backend objects.
-The backend storage may be remote from the storage server (for example, a cloud storage service).
-Writing to the backend objects is in general not an atomic operation.
+A share is stored as a collection of objects.
+The persistent storage may be remote from the server (for example, cloud storage).

+Writing to the persistent store objects is in general not an atomic operation.
 So the leasedb also keeps track of which shares are in an inconsistent state because they have been partly written.
+XXX I don't think this is true ‽ I hope it isn't — I currently think that I want that atomicity to be implemented solely using the persistent storage (so that if the local store fails we still have atomicity).

 Leases are no longer stored in shares.
 The same share format is used as before, but the lease slots are ignored, and are cleared when rewriting a